 Curbside Collection Route Schedule

 Latex paint is the ONLY paint product that can be disposed of as solid waste therefore it is the only paint accepted at the transfer station.
-Latex paint should be dried out before being added to household trash.
-This can be accomplished by simply removing the lid and allowing the paint to air dry or by adding shredded newspaper , kitty liter or a paint hardener to the can.
-All other paint products including oil based paint, marine paints, stains, varnishes and paint solvents are treated as Household Hazardous Waste.
+Latex paint must be dried out before being added to household trash.
+This can be accomplished by simply removing the lid and allowing the paint to air dry or by adding shredded newspaper, kitty liter or a paint hardener to the can.

 Household Hazardous Waste

 The Jay transfer station cannot collect or store HHW on site.
 We do sponsor a HHW Collection Day each year at which time residents can bring in HHW collected throughout the year for proper disposal.
 We will pay the disposal cost for 2 units (1 unit = 5 gal of liquid waste) per person.
-Our HHW Collection Day is scheduled for September 12, 2015 9:00AM - 11:30AM here at the facility.
 We are also members of the regional HHW collection site at 424 River Rd Lewiston, Me where our residents can drop off HHW in the same volumes as on our collection day.
 The regional site is open two Saturday mornings per month.
 Check for operating hours and rules at www.avcog.org or stop in to the transfer station for more information.

 - New Year's Day

 - Labor Day